AndreasMadsen/drugged/README.md

 });
 ```

-otherwice the `method` can be any `HTTP` method that node.js supports:
+otherwise the `method` can be any `HTTP` method that node.js supports:

 ```javascript
 router.at('/', 'POST', function () {